 All of our canoe trips are accompanied by one of our experienced and trained canoe trip leaders who will be assisted by one of our counselling staff.
 Most canoe trips have up to seven campers.

 Campers do appreciate mail and parents are encouraged to write often when their child is at Camp.
 The quickest way to get mail to your camper is through email.
 Parents may send their campers emails through our email system, which are printed off and given to the campers at regular mail time.
+You can access our online camper e-mail system by clicking here.

 As the Camp is located on a rural route, the mail to and from Camp tends to take significantly longer than in major mailing centers.
 We recommend sending mail at least a week in advance.
 If your child is taking the bus, please feel free to give letters to the staff on the bus, or you may wish to leave a letter, or two with the Camp office when you bring your child to Camp.